codesport/blockchain-basics/README.md

     **Solution:**

-    * Express and show colors within an objective and neutral reference (i.e.,  language, human, etc) that you both trust and know to be absolute sources of truth:
+    * Express and show colors within an objective and neutral reference (e.g., a machine, a language, etc) that you both trust and know to be absolute sources of truth:

-        * After taking photos of both objects with a camera provided by colorblind friend, use Photoshop's RGB color picker to get a HEX or RGB representation of both colors.
+        * After taking photos of both objects with a camera provided by colorblind friend, use Photoshop' color picker to get a HEX or RGB representation of both colors.

-        * The different HEX and RGB values from an Photoshop (n objective source of truth) will prove that the objects are of different colors
+        * The different HEX and RGB values from Photoshop (an objective source of truth) will show that the objects are of different colors

 # B. Solidity